Support Us Button Widget

 Photo by RICtoday

-The final plan will include overview of Richmond’s history and information about past and present preservation programs.
-Then it’ll go into how it will actually used by city leaders, preservation groups, residents, developers, and other stakeholders.
+The draft also includes an overview of Richmond’s history and information about past and present preservation programs.
+The second chapter goes into how it will actually used by city leaders, preservation groups, residents, developers, and other stakeholders.

-The outline also identifies some trends and challenges which will be addressed in the final plan, including Richmond’s population growth, housing affordability, deterioration and demolition, and natural disasters.
+The whole third chapter of the draft focuses on trends and challenges the plan aims to address, including Richmond’s population growth, housing affordability, deterioration and demolition, and natural disasters.

 Get involved